wg-osr/walkerga.github.io/_posts/monsters/2020-11-14-bat-kongamato.md

 1. Seers
 1. Rivers.
 1. The styx.
 1. Sacred
 </details>

 <br>

 <details markdown="1">
 <summary>Credits</summary>
 The kongamato is a cryptid from Zambia described as a giant pterodactyl whose name means "boat-turner".
 [Richard J. Leblanc Jr](http://savevsdragon.blogspot.com/)'s adaptation in the [Creature Compendium](https://www.drivethrurpg.com/product/147588/CC1-Creature-Compendium) chooses to make it a bat and a carrier of diseases.
 I like that.
-DnD needs much more diseases. — SaltyGoo
+DnD needs many more diseases. — SaltyGoo
 </details>